Below you’ll find all of our 2020 RV life updates from the road in one place.

 Fed some wild burros and saw a gunfight show in Oatman, AZ:

-Took a very bumpy ride to a desert bar in the middle of nowhere:
+Took a very bumpy ride to The Desert Bar in the middle of nowhere:

 And even met up with our friends Meghan and Aaron for a day of catching up and exploring in Joshua Tree National Park: